NEW: Juvenile detention superintendent says the boy is being held in a pod with up to 16 juveniles

 McCoig told CNN’s sister network HLN that an 11-year-old boy asked to see the girl’s puppy.

-When she said no, the boy shot her dead, according to the sheriff.
+When she said no, the boy got a gun and shot her dead Saturday, according to the sheriff.

 The 11-year-old is being held on a first-degree murder charge in a juvenile detention center.
 The superintendent of that facility, Richard Bean, said that the boy – the youngest ever held there on a murder charge that he knows of over his 44-year career – is being held in a regular “pod” that holds up to 16 other juveniles who are between the ages of 12 and 17.